Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 ![example-1.png](images/example-1.png)

-Wow San Francisco and Fresno are pretty small compared to those other sities!
+Wow, San Francisco and Fresno are pretty small compared to those other cities!

 Note!
-The areas represented by the circle's radius is also not accurately representing the population since the area of a circle is πr^2.
-Where our drawing represnts the diameter as population.
+The areas represented by the circle's radius do not accurately represent the population since the area of a circle is πr^2.
+Where our drawing represents the diameter of the population.

-NOTE! to really scale and position our elements we need to know the max values and minimum values represented in our data.
+NOTE! to scale and position our elements we need to know the max values and minimum values represented in our data.

 NOTE!
 Setting the color for each country was a little awkward.